iagoleal/iagoleal.github.io/content/posts/cuts.md

 you only have access to a linear programming solver such a Gurobi, Xpress or GLPK.
 How do you do that?

-Let's devise a simple algorithm that minimizes an arbitrary convex function by iteratively solving linear programs.
+Fortunately, one can minimize an arbitrary convex function by iteratively solving linear programs.
-For it to work, we will have to suppose (by now) that we have access some oracle capable of both evaluating a function and calculating a tight cut for it.
+For it to work, we will have to suppose (by now) that we have access to some oracle capable of both evaluating a function and calculating a tight cut for it.
 This is not cheating though,
 because in section [cuts-from-derivatives] we will learn how to write such an oracle.

 We begin with an empty unconstrained cut approximation[^unconstrained-lp] $\tilde{f}_0$ of $f$.
 The idea is to, at each iteration, give the oracle a point $x_n$.
-This will return an evaluation $f(x_n)$, which serves as an upper bound for $\min f$ because all evaluations are above the minimum.
+This will return an evaluation $f(x_n)$, which serves as an upper bound for $\min f$ because all evaluations are larger than the minimum.
 You also get a tight cut $c_n$ that can be used to improve your approximation to $\tilde{f}_n$.
 This way, we squeeze the optimal value between a sequence of bounds: